Connall1234/ci-project-three-for-submission/README.md

 ![Opening screen](assets/images/opening-screen.png)

-Next, I was able to enter my three-letter username, and I tried some other data inouts which got a response saying I needed to try again.
+Next, I was able to enter my three-letter username, and I tried some other data inputs which got a response saying I needed to try again.
 To make sure there were no errors here, I tried more than three letters and also numbers, but all did not work until I entered the right amount.

 ![Validating data - Name](assets/images/test-input-name.png)